 The original United States Constitution said that members of the Electoral College could only vote for President.
 Each elector would vote for two candidates, with the person receiving the most votes becoming President, and the second most votes Vice President.

 To avoid a tie in votes on the Federalist side, the party arranged for one of their electors to vote for John Jay instead of Vice President Pinckney.
 The Democratic-Republicans plan was to have one of the electors abstain from casting their second ballot for Burr, but that didn’t happen.
-Instead each Republican elector voted for both, resulting in Jefferson and Burr each getting 73 votes.
+Instead, each Republican elector voted for both, resulting in Jefferson and Burr each getting 73 votes.

 This put the election in the hands of the House of Representatives.
 Law stipulated though that the outgoing House, at the time still controlled by Federalists, would be the deciders, with each state casting one vote.
 New terms for both the House and President began in early March.

 In February of 1801, members of the House balloted as states to determine the winner.
-An absolute majority vote of the 16 states were required for victory.
+An absolute majority vote of the 16 states was required for victory.
 With many outgoing Federalists unwilling to back Jefferson, most instead voted for Burr, giving Burr six of the states.
 The seven states controlled by Republicans gave their votes to Jefferson, with Georgia’s sole Federalist voting for him as well, giving Jefferson eight votes.
-But 9 votes were needed and there were two states left.
+But nine votes were needed and there were two states left.

 This went on for seven days that February, with the House casting a total of 35 ballots, and Jefferson receiving only eight of the 9 states needed each time.
 Finally on February 17, Federalist James Bayard of Delaware, along with his party allies in Maryland and Vermont, all cast blank ballots, resulting in both states selecting Jefferson, giving him 10 states and the office of President of the United States.
-The final vote was Jefferson 10, Burr 4 and 2 with no result.
+The final vote was Jefferson 10, Burr four and two with no result.

 Correcting the Flaw

-After the debacles in 1796, and 1800, in December of 1803 Congress proposed the Twelfth Amendment (XII) to the U.S. Constitution, in which each elector must cast distinct votes for President and Vice President, instead of the two votes for President.
-This put in place measures that lessoned the chance of an opposing party in the Vice Presidents position.
+After the debacles in 1796, and 1800, in December of 1803, Congress proposed the Twelfth Amendment (XII) to the U.S. Constitution, in which each elector must cast distinct votes for President and Vice President, instead of the two votes for President.
+This put in place measures that lessened the chance of an opposing party in the Vice Presidents position.
 It kept the clause forbidding an elector from voting for both candidates of a presidential ticket if both candidates are from the elector’s state.
 It also made sure that anyone ineligible to be President could not be Vice President either.
 The Amendment was ratified by the states in 1804.

 The amendment did not change the composition of the Electoral College, but it did adjust the procedures for ties that go to the House.
 If a majority of Electoral College votes is not reached for President, the House of Representatives chooses the President.
 The amendment requires the House to choose from the three highest receivers of electoral votes.
 It also stipulates that the Senate, in the case of a tie, chooses the Vice President.
 That choice is limited to candidates with the two highest electoral votes.
 If multiple individuals are tied for second place, the Senate may consider all of them, in addition to the candidate with the highest amount of votes.
-The amendment also introduced a requirement of two-thirds of the Senate to conduct the tie breaking vote, and that a majority of the whole in the Senate be required to make the choice.
+The amendment also introduced a requirement of two-thirds of the Senate to conduct the tie-breaking vote, and that a majority of the whole in the Senate be required to make the choice.

 The amendment further prevents deadlocks, requiring that if the House could not choose a President by March 4 (or the first day of a Presidential term in office), that the candidate elected as Vice President would act as President.
 In 1933, the Twentieth Amendment changed the date of the beginning of the Presidential term to January 20, clarified that the Vice President-elect would only act as President if the House had not chosen a President by then, and permitted Congress to direct through legislation who would be acting President if there is neither a President-elect or Vice President-elect by January 20.